 - Holidaymakers who have booked a cruise.

-Flight Cancellations, EU Regulation 261 And Coronavirus.
+Refunds For Flight Cancellations, EU Regulation 261 And Coronavirus.

 Irrespective of the circumstance, EU laws that have been in place since 2005 for claiming compensation for flight delays and cancellations are valid in claims relating to cancelled flights because of Coronavirus.